JudgeBeeb/BeebOPL/README.md

 - [ ] Address continuing minor timing issues.
 DRO timing data is based on milliseconds.
 The YM3812 timer updates every 80 microseconds and therefore cannot measure precisely one millisecond.

-- [ ] check to see if player has overtaken buffer and issue warning
+- [ ] check to see if player has overtaken buffer and issue error

 - [ ] The registers are flushed too soon.
 Need to leave time for the last note to fade.

 - [ ] Generally tidy up code; in particular using curly braces and local variables.

+- [ ] Jukebox inexplicably occasionally reports "BeebOPL card not found"

 Further down the line, I would like to see if the use of [Exomiser] (http://hem.bredband.net/magli143/exo/) could be incorporated.